 Whilst generating energy with minimal environmental impact falls within the broad scope of engineering, managing the demand for energy is in the realm of economics and social sciences.
 In most cases, these issues are interrelated, and global solutions and strategies have to be found.

-The original feature of the ME3 Master's programme is to combine Energy and Environmental Process Engineering with Management and Social Sciences.
-It aims at offering a well-balanced education to future engineers and managers having the adequate skills to solve environmental and energy issues through an integrated approach, combining technological development and innovations together with the consideration of human, social and economic constraints.
+The original feature of the ME3 joint master’s program is to combine Energy and Environmental Process Engineering with Management and Social Sciences.
+It aims at offering a well-balanced education to future engineers and managers having the appropriate skills to resolve environmental and energy issues through an integrated approach, combining technological development and innovations together with the consideration of human, social and economic constraints.

-The ME3 Masters is thus addressed to engineers and managers, who will work in Europe or in other regions of the world, to monitor complex social-technical systems related to Environment and Energy.
+The ME3 joint master’s program is thus addressed to engineers and managers, who will work in Europe or in any other regions of the world, to monitor complex social-technical systems related to the environment and energy.

 The universities participating in the joint master’s program ME3 are: